skalenetwork/filestorage-ui/README.md

 HOCs on groups of components, could be later merged into `src/components`

-### src/services
+### src/packages

-Modules consumed by the app to perform domain-specific operations.
-Currently, includes only `filemanager.ts` which is to be isolated away as a package.
+Modules prepared or being prepared to be published standalone.

 ### src/styles